SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What I'd do next

-2. The general volume math
+2. Use general gravel yardage math

 1. 1.
 NRCS Construction Specification 495 — Geotextile — non-woven separation fabric weight (4 oz/yd²) and overlap (12-inch) specifications for drainage applications.